National clinical impact award scheme

-How is the scheme changing?
+How has the scheme changed?

 The main changes are summarised below.
 You can find more detail about the changes to the awards on the ACCIA website.

-- The awards will no longer be pensionable.
+• The awards are no longer pensionable.

-- The value of awards will be significantly reduced.
-Instead of Bronze (£36,192, Silver (47,582), Gold (£59,477) and Platinum (£77,320) awards there will be 3 levels of award in England: N1 (£20,000), N2 (£30,000) and N3 (£40,000).
-[There will be an additional N0 (£10,000) in Wales.]
+• The value of awards has been significantly reduced.
+Instead of Bronze (£36,192, Silver (47,582), Gold (£59,477) and Platinum (£77,320) awards there are 3 levels of award in England: N1 (£20,000), N2 (£30,000) and N3 (£40,000).
+[There is an additional N0 (£10,000) in Wales.]

-- There is a change to the domain structure with the previous Domains 1 and 2 merged into "Developing and Delivering your Service", the Previous Domain 5 expanded to 'Education, Training and People Development' and a new Domain for other high-quality work.
+• There is a change to the domain structure with the previous Domains 1 and 2 merged into "Developing and Delivering your Service", the Previous Domain 5 expanded to 'Education, Training and People Development' and a new Domain for other high-quality work.

-- There will be changes to the nomination and citation process, with no 3rd party certifications allowed and a maximum of one citation from a national nominating organisation (NNO).
+• There will be changes to the nomination and citation process, with no 3rd party certifications allowed and a maximum of one citation from a national nominating organisation (NNO).
 Applicants can apply for support from 2 but choose only 1 in their final submission.
 In addition, the number of NNOs and Speciality Organisations have been reduced and the maximum number of candidates they can support has also been reduced.
 The BMA remains a NNO and applications are now open.

 BMA concerns about the changes